taylorcjohn/utfa/README.md

 utfa.py is a Python script which analyses files or web pages into counts of all UTF-8 characters.
 It can also (using -b byte mode) analyse the data into component bytes if a file or web page is not encoded using UTF-8.

+I hope it will be useful for you.
+Please let me know of any problems or suggestions for improving the script.

+John

+taylorcjohn@gmail.com

 **Description**

 Years ago I wrote a simple utility to analyse a file into its byte components.
 I find it very useful and always bring it to each new system I work on, together with some elementary test files; for example a file `256` containing 256 bytes, one of each bit pattern.
 Where necessary I have rewritten the utility in C, Java, Perl and awk.